beatreichenbach/maya-prefs/README.md

 ### selectedChannelSetKey

-Sets a key on the selected channels in the control box only.
+Sets a key on the selected channels in the control box.

 ## Scripts
+### align_object

+Select 2 or 3 vertices on an object to align the axis to those.

+Select three vertices A, B, (C) that form a right angle in the following order:

+.A .B

+.C

 ### combine

 Combines selected objects without destroying hierarchy and transforms.